Academic Catalog

 • Students with Dependent Children

-• California Military Department GI Bill Award Program (CA CMD GI Bill)
+• California Military Department GI Bill Program (CA CMD GI Bill)

 • Law Enforcement Personnel Dependents Grant Program (LEPD)